codalab/codalab-worksheets/README.md

 - file = CodaLab bundle (e.g., `stanford-corenlp`)
 - line in a file = CodaLab target (e.g., `stanford-corenlp/src`)

-There are some differences:
+There are some differences, however:

-- The contents of bundles are immutable (metadata is mutable).
+- The contents of bundles are immutable (only the metadata is mutable), whereas files are mutable.
-- A worksheet contains bundles in a user-specified order interleaved with text.
+- A worksheet contains bundles in a user-specified order interleaved with text, whereas a directory in a file system contains an unordered set of files.
-- Each bundle maintains its provenance.
-- Permissions are coarse.
+- CodaLab maintains the provenance information for each derived bundle.

 ## Basic Local Usage